Meekb/Un_Bored/README.md

 ### Front-End Project by: [Beth Meeker](https://github.com/Meekb)

 ## Overview
   Have you ever been so bored that you don't know what to do?
 GET Un-Bored is an activity generator designed for indecisive humans.
 Using data from [Bored API](https://www.boredapi.com/documentation#endpoints-accessibility), users recieve a randomly generated activity card each time they click the DO A THING button.
 A drop down menu allows the choice of nine categories from which to get an activity, or simply leave category unselected to receive a suggestion from a random category.
 Users can save the activity suggestions they like.
 The Saved view will allow users to Complete or Delete a saved activity.
 Once an activity is completed, the card is moved to the user Showcase along with a timestamp of completion.
-If you're feeling bored, Do A Thing.
-GET Un-Bored today!
+If you're feeling bored, Do A Thing and GET Un-Bored!

 ## Construction
   * Built with React